HTTPArchive/almanac.httparchive.org/src/content/en/2019/markup.md

 You could discover interesting insights like these all day long.

 Here's one that's a little different: popular elements could be caused by outright errors in products.
-For example, [`<pclass="ddc-font-size-large">`](https://rainy-periwinkle.glitch.me/permalink/3214f840b6ae3ef1074291f60fa1be4b9d9df401fe0190bfaff4bb078c8614a5.html) occurrs on over 1,000 sites.
+For example, [`<pclass="ddc-font-size-large">`](https://rainy-periwinkle.glitch.me/permalink/3214f840b6ae3ef1074291f60fa1be4b9d9df401fe0190bfaff4bb078c8614a5.html) occurs on over 1,000 sites.
 This was thanks to a missing space in a popular "as-a-service" kind of product.
 Happily, we reported this error during our research and it was quickly fixed.

 In his original paper, Hixie mentions that: